Looking for vegan sources of vitamin B12? You’re in the right place!

 Stress – B12 also contributes to the normal functioning of the nervous system which can reduce levels of stress and anxiety.

-We don’t naturally produce B12 so we have to get it from our diet.
-Plus the less frequently you consume B12 the more you’re body will be craving – it’s important to take in small amounts regularly as part of a balanced diet.
+Unfortunately, we don’t naturally produce B12 and so we have to get it from the foods in our diet.
+Plus, the less frequently you consume B12 the more you’re body will be craving it – it’s important to take in small amounts regularly as part of a balanced diet.
+Don’t panic if you don’t think you’re getting enough – deficiency symptoms take a long time to show- just slowly start to introduce more vegan B12 sources into your diet.

-Vitamin B12 once occurred naturally on the surface of root vegetables such as beetroot and potatoes as well as in drinking water.
-Nowadays with the increase of pesticides and chemicals being used in food production this is no longer the case.
+Vitamin B12 used to occur naturally on the surface of root vegetables such as beetroot and potatoes as well as in drinking water.
+Nowadays with the increase of pesticides and chemicals being used in food production, this is no longer the case.
+Damn chemicals.

 B12 is produced naturally by certain bacteria and also in the colon of humans and other animals.
 So what is the problem I hear you ask?
 We produce it in our colon, located downstream from our small intestine, which unfortunately means we are unable to absorb this vital vitamin.